sn-datawizard/zoomcamp-finalproject/README.md

 The visualization should provide insights into how population growth has evolved over time, which continents and countries have experienced the most significant growth, and how growth rates have varied across regions.

-Furthermore, the visualization should be intuitive and accessible to a wide range of audiences to raise awareness about population issues.

 ### Data sources:
 World Bank Data API (https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation)